In today’s competitive business world, having a solid marketing kit can make all the difference.

 However, to make an impact you want something that is tailored to your business.

 It should have your brand colours, logo, company name, and contact information otherwise how can people differentiate you from your competitors?

 If you’ve got the budget, then custom-printed folders are the best option.
 That way you can truly convey your offering and grab people’s attention from the moment they receive it.

 Imagine how you would feel if you were handed a blank folder with no branding on, that’s just stuffed with loads of documents.
 I know I’d feel pretty disengaged and wouldn’t be excited to open it.

 Give your customers a reason to delve into your presentation folder to find out more about what you do.

 Business cards are a great way of giving your customers something physical to put in their purse or wallet.

 Whilst these cards might only be small, you can still communicate key pieces of information including your contact details.
 Exhibitions and networking events can be very busy, and there’s not always time to have those important business conversations.

-In this digital era many people think that business cards have lost their place a little.
-However at Canny, we’re still rooting for the good old business card and believe they are a key component in your marketing kit.
+In today’s digital era many people think that business cards have lost their place.
+However at Canny, we’re still rooting for the good old business card and believe they are a key component in your marketing pack.

-However, to make an impact and hold people’s attention, they need to be designed right.
-They’re not just a tick box exercise to say that you’ve done it.
-Check out our blog post about the best in business card design if you’re in need of some inspo!
+However to make an impact, they need to be designed correctly.
+Check out our blog post about the best in business card design if you’re in need of some inspiration!